-June 19, 2019 – O’Toole Scrivo’s Andrew Gimigliano successfully won an appeal to the New Jersey Supreme Court.
+June 19, 2019 – O’Toole Scrivo LLC’s Andrew Gimigliano successfully won an appeal to the New Jersey Supreme Court.
 Andy obtained modification of an Appellate Division decision in a matter involving the firing of a public employee.

-As a former New Jersey Supreme Court clerk, Andy has used his extensive appellate experience to lead O’Toole Scrivo’s highly successful Appellate Practice.
+As a former New Jersey Supreme Court clerk, Andy has used his extensive appellate experience to lead O’Toole Scrivo LLC’s highly successful Appellate Practice.
 In addition to his appellate practice, Andy routinely defends individuals and corporate clients in white-collar investigations and complex commercial matters.

 About O’Toole Scrivo, LLC